MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex1_Connect_Services.md

 1. The *Status* should be now **Connected** and "Bi-directional sync" should be *Enabled*.

-1. Scroll down and under the *Create incidents - Recommended!* area, and verify that *Create incidents automatically from all alerts generated in this connected service* is **Enabled**.
+1. Scroll down and under the *Create incidents - Recommended!* area, verify that *Create incidents automatically from all alerts generated in this connected service* is **Enabled**.

 ### Task 3: Connect the Azure Activity data connector